wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/jenkins.md

 #### Create a pre-exec backup rule for Jenkins

-Let's assume the Jenkins deployment has a job called `job-1`.
-We will use the pre-exec rule to make sure this job is stopped before taking our snapshot.
+Assume the Jenkins deployment has a job called `job-1`, you will use the pre-exec rule to make sure this job is stopped before taking our snapshot.

 {{<info>}}
 **NOTE:**